 - (2) Options granted to Messrs.
 Livingston and Coburn vest pro rata over the three years and five years, respectively, following the date of grant. - (3) The potential realizable value is calculated assuming that the fair market value on the date of grant, which equals the exercise price, appreciates at the indicated annual rate (set by the Commission), compounded annually, for the term of the option.
-Using the assumed initial public offering price of \$15.50 for purposes of this calculation (pursuant to the rules of the Commission), the potential realizable values of the options granted in 1995 to each of Messrs.
-Livingston and Coburn are approximately \$17.9 million and \$5.8 million, respectively, at a 5% assumed annual appreciation rate, and approximately \$29.2 million and \$9.6 million, respectively, at a 10% assumed annual appreciation rate.
+Using the initial public offering price of \$14.50 for purposes of this calculation (pursuant to the rules of the Commission), the potential realizable values of the options granted in 1995 to each of Messrs.
+Livingston and Coburn are approximately \$16.7 million and \$5.4 million, respectively, at a 5% assumed annual appreciation rate, and approximately \$27.2 million and \$8.9 million, respectively, at a 10% assumed annual appreciation rate.

 OPTION HOLDINGS.
-No options were exercised by Named Executive Officers in 1995.
-The following table sets forth information with respect to the aggregate number and value of shares underlying unexercised options held by each of the Named Executive Officers as of December 31, 1995.
+No options were 1995.
+The following table sets forth 1995 and value of shares underlying unexercised options held by each of the Named Executive Officers as of December 31, 1995.